atdhebuja/Academic-cert-case-study/docs/timeline.md

 ## Policy and Membership Preparation

 The historical report records a ten-month preparation period addressing 29 FIRST membership prerequisites.

-The recovered policy inventory separately lists six TI-related entries and 22 FIRST-related entries, with overlapping subjects.
-These entries include policies, procedures, plans, and organizational documents; they are not a one-to-one reconstruction of the 29 prerequisites.
+The recovered inventory covers TI- and FIRST-related policies,procedures, plans, and organizational documents, with overlapping subjects.
+It records the work areas addressed and is not a one-to-one reconstruction of the 29 historical membership prerequisites.

 [View the governance, policy, and procedure inventory](policy-development.md).